To answer “how nuclear fusion works,” perhaps we should first ask, “how does the sun work?”

 The Phoenix Neutron Imaging Center in Fitchburg, Wisconsin uses a high-yield accelerator-based source to perform neutron radiography, which is crucial for aerospace manufacturers; SHINE Medical Technologies in Janesville, Wisconsin aims to produce a third of the world’s supply of medical radioisotopes in the coming years using accelerator-based neutron generators.

 Coming back full circle to humanity’s quest to tame the power of the sun, high-yield fusion neutron sources, though ill-suited to generating the scientific holy grail of a fusion power plant, can be used to help us attain that goal.
-To make fusion power a reality, we need stronger materials to use in a fusion system and reactor, such as superconducting magnets and shielding material that can withstand the intense operating conditions, and through techniques such as neutron scattering and radiation hardening, we can design and develop the fusion reactor for the power plant of tomorrow.
+To make fusion power a reality, we need stronger materials to use in a fusion system and reactor, such as superconducting magnets and shielding material that can withstand the intense operating conditions, and through techniques such as neutron scattering and radiation hardening, we can design and develop the reactor for the fusion power plant of tomorrow.